 Civilian Relocation PCS Tax Changes

 The Tax Cuts and Jobs Act of 2017 made most civilian permanent change of station entitlements taxable.
-A Travel W-2 is issued in January following the year that reimbursements were paid/taxes withheld.

 The TCJA does not affect travel allowances received prior to Jan.
 1, 2018.
 To learn more about the background behind this change, click here.

-- HHG shipment - Mobile home shipment
+- HHG shipment - CONUS Non-temporary storage

 The following is a list of all taxable PCS entitlements.
 These pages link to additional information about each entitlement.